andrewpmilne/project-two-xg-football-game/README.md

 - https://www.w3.org/ (for guides and tutorials with specific code).
 - https://chatgpt.com/ (for assistance with coding queries and for spotting syntax errors).

+## Media ##
+The images of the football pitch and the ball were taken from: https://www.shutterstock.com/ The sounds were taken from https://pixabay.com/

 ## Thanks ##
 I would like to thank:
 - My mentor, Juliia Konovalova, for help throughout the project, particularly for helping to identify the bugs relating to the sound.